Beyond Blind Spots: Analytic Hints for Mitigating LLM-Based Evaluation Pitfalls: Experiments and Results

 We then evaluated the hybrid judges on each sample using two configurations: the naïve hint-injection prompt and the optimized (best) hint-injection prompt.
 For each configuration, we measured the fraction of errors detected by the hybrid judge within each error category: analytic errors, overlapping errors, and errors originally detected by the native judge, and averaged the results over all 100 programs to obtain the final coverage rates.

 As shown in Figure \ref{fig:main_exp}, introducing analytic hints led to consistent gains across all models.
-Native judges detected roughly 45–53 \% of total issues, whereas hybrid judges reached 63–94.4\%, depending on model and prompt.
+Native judges detected roughly 45–63\% of total issues, whereas hybrid judges reached 48–74.1\%, depending on model and prompt.
 Most of the improvement stems from capturing analytic-only errors previously missed by the native judges, while performance on native-only and overlap categories remained stable or improved slightly.
-The optimized hint injection achieved the highest coverage for all but one model, with DeepSeek-v3 and gpt-oss-120b exceeding 90 \%.
-Overall, analytic hint injection yielded a {\bf 1.5–2× increase} in total detection coverage.
+We observe that the optimized hint injection achieves consistently high success rates of issues detected with analytic checker and confirmed by LaaJ, with DeepSeek-v3 and gpt-oss-120b exceeding 90\%.

 To verify that the hint-augmented judges retained their original evaluative capabilities (specifically, the ability to rediscover issues not explicitly listed in the analytic hints) we performed an additional analysis.
 We converted the explanations produced by the native judges into structured lists of issues and then searched for corresponding or semantically similar issues within the explanations of the hint-augmented judges.
 This matching was conducted by a \textit{gpt-oss-120b}-based issue finder judge.
 The results, summarized in Figure \ref{fig:retained_errors}, show that the hint-augmented judges reproduced approximately 45–70\% of the issues originally identified by their native counterparts.
-In particular, DeepSeek-v3 and gpt-oss-120b achieved the highest rediscovery rates, recovering 70.06 \% and 67.31\% of the native-judge issues, respectively.
+In particular, DeepSeek-v3 and gpt-oss-120b achieved the highest rediscovery rates, recovering 70.06\% and 67.31\% of the native-judge issues, respectively.

 Interestingly, the rediscovery rates varied considerably across models, indicating that some judges preserved their original evaluative behavior more effectively than others when augmented with analytic hints.
 We propose using this issue-rediscovery rate as an additional diagnostic metric for assessing evaluator reliability: higher values indicate models that can integrate new analytic guidance without losing prior evaluative competence, whereas lower values may reveal instability or over-dependence on prompt conditioning.